 Then, you have to catch every link.
 So, for example, if you decide that site #2 is the one whose numbers will jump, you would jump its sample numbers, its test numbers, its result numbers -AND- those new test numbers have to point to the new sample numbers and the new result numbers have to point to the new test numbers and the new sample numbers.

 Also, since you are jumping your numbers for whichever system loads second, you have to consider what happens to those samples that are labeled with the old sample number.
 You have to figure this out, and what you really have to do is look at all the labels you have and come to some agreement how they’re affected and what you’ll do.
 Maybe you’ll do nothing but tell people that they can’t scan the old labels.
 It depends on your situation.
 And all external related/integrated systems could be affected, so you need to address these.
 Another option is to create fields for the old IDs within the new merged system and to come up with a strategy on how to reference the old data.

-Of course, let’s not forget that you have to upgrade the databases from LabWare V5 to V6.
-Then, do you upgrade a plain system to V6 then merge the two systems in?
+Of course, let’s not forget that you might have to upgrade the databases from LabWare if this is also an upgrade.
+Then, do you upgrade a plain system to the new version then merge the two systems in?
 Or, do you upgrade them, separately, then merge them, together?
 This is something you need to figure out based on how much work it is to do one over the other and will have to do with whether you’re going to merge their functionality, too.
-You might consider just installing a plain V6 system so that you can check it for bugs when you run into problems.
+You might consider just installing a plain latest version system so that you can check it for bugs when you run into problems.
 You might even want to install your SLLs, but leave out the customization your sites have and leave out the extra fields.
 It gives you a reference point.

 Also, do you need to change the security on the users and data?
 When you merge them, together, if you need to separate them and they weren’t previously separated, you should model this, then map the objects (including the users and their groups) for the migration.